 Rhythm bones are one of the oldest man made musical instruments, likely prehistoric.
 Two slabs are held between the fingers and clicks are made with wrist and arm movement.
 They can be played one handed or two handed.
 As the name suggests. they are made from animal bones, but also other materials like wood shaped like a bone.
+As one would expect, each material produces a different sound.

 The Rhythm Bones Society does not sell rhythm bones, but we know where to buy them.
 Animal bones are frequently made from cow rib or shin bones.
 Wood bones are made from most any kind of wood with Ebony producing a deep and rich (but loud) sound.
 You can also find instruction on how to make your own.
 Click to find a seller or instruction on how to make them